dtchepak/swiftfpexercises/README.md

 The SwiftFpExercisesTests folder in the project contains a number of exercises, starting with `Ex01_Map.swift`.
 The aim is to fill in all the TODO comments and calls with valid implementations.
 Each time a TODO is completed one or more of the tests should start passing.
 Once all the TODOs are gone and the tests are passing then move on to the next exercise.

+Some of the exercises also contain one or more EXTENSION comments.
+These are additional tasks thrown in for fun⁕, usually quite abruptly and with very little guidance, for those who'd like to try something a bit different.
+While the main exercises are intended to be completed in order, the extensions can safely be skipped.

+⁕ YMMV :)

 # Swift Parser Exercises
 The Parser combinators exercise in this repository is a port of an [exercise by Tony Morris/NICTA written in Haskell](https://github.com/NICTA/course/blob/af3e945d5eadcaf0a11a462e2ef7f5378b71d7f7/src/Course/Parser.hs).
 Please direct all credit to that original project, and attribute any mistakes to me.